Where to start with a book like American Psycho? Does it need an explanation? Well yes… So here’s my take.

 Written from a first-person perspective, we’re able to see what Patrick sees and know what he’s thinking; at all times.
 This means no escape from his psychotic thoughts, much less his actions, which are described in excruciatingly graphic detail.

 Talking Heads Epigraph

 The majority of the book is written in a repetitive nature, making it all blur together, thus creating a difficult read.
-Add the fact that the first third is fairly empty, this can put a lot of people off.
-If you don’t have the determination to get through it then you certainly won’t be prepared for the final two-thirds.
+Add the fact that the first third is relatively empty; this can put a lot of people off.
+If you don’t have the determination to get through it, then you certainly won’t be prepared for the final two-thirds.

 Throughout we’re forced to endure Bateman’s perspective on the world around him.
 This includes his thoughts which are often; racist, sexist, misogynistic, and homophobic, to name but a few of his psychotic traits.

 When compared to his spoken context, he’ll often stand up for these persecuted groups and begin to shame others for using similar slurs.
-This is where the book begins to split into two separate entities.
+Here is where the book starts to split into two separate entities.
 (See Reality vs. Perception)